edev/mechanical_keyboard/README.md

 * Optional magnifier lamp.
 * Cotton swabs and isopropyl alcohol for cleaning up lube.
 * Optional switch modding station (AKA lube station).
+* Bandages and a glue stick, if performing the Band-Aid stabilizer mod.

 IO Sam walked through his build process.
 (In the list below, I omit details that are irrelevant for my own build.)
 His procedure was as follows: